sfiera/gbkiss.org/content/cart/artj.rst

 * RAM Size: Unknown
 * Blocks_:

-This is a demo version of Robot Ponkottsu.
+This is a demo version of Robot Poncots.
 500 copies were distributed as a prize.
 The cartridge has never been dumped.

 .. include:: ../epilog.rsti